 Table 1.
 Summary of results depicted in Figure 7.
-For each orientation, Span is the maximum range of motion measured by the opto-electronic system, RMSE is the deviation between the measurements obtained by IMU from the ones obtained by the opto-electronic system, and nRMSE relates RMSE to Span
+For each orientation, span is the maximum range of motion measured by the opto-electronic system, RMSE is the deviation of the measurements obtained by the IMU from the ones obtained by the opto-electronic system, and nRMSE relates RMSE to span